JetSetDoritos/ExtBot/README.md

 This has been tested in a group with over 250k messages.

+This project was possible by [Chomps Bot](https://github.com/noeltrivedi/beer_pong_bot) and [GroupMe Analytics](https://github.com/octohub/GroupMeAnalytics), which were used to learn GroupMe's bot and application APIs accordingly.

 ## **Setup**

 1. In the data folder, create a copy or rename the example config file to config.json